MGensheimer/seneca-tutor/README.md

 The application will be available at `http://localhost:8001`

+## Notes

+- You can change the model to another Anthropic model by changing the MODEL_NAME variable in utils.py
+- The model is better at some things than others.
+It sometimes makes math problems with arithmetic or geometry errors.
+- After using the app a bit, check out the text files in the data directory, there are lesson_plan, student_info, and past_problems files for each student that hold the AI's memory and that you might find interesting.

 ## Contact

-Please email me your feedback or interesting use cases/stories to michael.gensheimer@gmail.com
+Please email me your feedback or interesting use cases/stories at michael.gensheimer@gmail.com

+X: @MFGensheimer

+BlueSky: @mgens.bsky.social